Are you ready to go from employee to entrepreneur and build something that’s truly your own?

 Each ownership structure has its advantages and drawbacks, and you’ll have to decide which works best in your circumstances initially and as your business grows.

 Licensing and permit requirements will vary by business, industry, and jurisdiction.
-Fortunately, BizPal will help you (for free) determine which federal, provincial, or municipal licences and permits you may need to operate.
+Fortunately, BizPal is a free, government-run tool that helps Ontario business owners identify required federal, provincial, and municipal licences and permits based on their business type and location.

 Note: Having the appropriate business licence or permit isn’t the same as registering your business with the province.
 It is a different requirement.